Diesel Mechanic Trade

 Learner should have passed:

-- technical trade theory programs quality assured by a SETA deemed to be equivalent to NQF level 3 (N2);
+3. technical trade theory programs quality assured by a SETA deemed to be equivalent to NQF level 3 (N2); or

-- Relevant (directly related to the trade theory subjects) N6 certificate or National Technical Diploma (T, S
+6. Relevant (directly related to the trade theory subjects) N6 certificate or National Technical Diploma (T, S or N stream.)

 In addition to the above-mentioned minimum educational qualification the applicant must also have: